marcuswhybrow/ray-peat-rodeo/assets/blog/2024-04-17-announcing-ray-peat-rodeo.md

     </div>
 </div>

 Try hovering  over (or taping on, if on a phone/tablet) the mention of "William Blake."
 A popup appears.
-It summaries every other mention of "William Blake" in every other known interview.
+It summarises every other mention of "William Blake" in every other known interview.
 In this demo you can't click through, but on a real page, you can jump about between interviews this way, or see an index of every time Ray's mentioned ol' Blake.

 This is the essential nurturing marriage: human readable, non proprietory, portable, plain text, markdown files that will survive _forever_; partnered with custom code that automatically derives a website from those simple files, enabling higher-order features.